valladao/cv/README.md

 3. Validated events using GA4 DebugView and Tag Assistant.
 4. Integrated analytics logic into performance and accessibility-aware components.

+#### Product Q&A Section (Dec 2023 – Jan 2024)

+1. Designed a dynamic block for displaying customer questions and staff answers.
+2. Implemented logic to loop through Q&A metafields tied to individual products.
+3. Built a structured, accessible layout using native Shopify components and Liquid.
+4. Ensured compatibility with translation systems and responsive breakpoints.
+5. Enabled content management through Shopify admin without the need for hardcoding.
+6. Integrated fallback handling for products without Q&A content.

 #### Van Rysel Storefront Rollout (2024)

 1. Adapted core theme architecture to brand-specific requirements.